Ripening cherry tomatoes on a vine

 Tomato Growing Mistakes and Crimes

-In our first year of gardening, we had 8 tomato plants that grew 6 feet tall.
-I believe in total we counted that we got 400 tomatoes.
-Insane.
+In our first year of gardening, we grew 8 tomato plants that reached 6 feet tall and produced around 400 tomatoes in a single season.

 Tomato seedling growing underneath beet plants